Algoryx/click-mirror/agxClick/README.md

 1. Client controller connects and sends HandshakeInit
 2. Server responds with Handshake
 3. Client receives Handshake and validates the setup.
-4. Client sends Controls
+4. Client sends ControlMessage
-5. Server responds with Sensors
+5. Server steps Simulation, and responds with SensorMessage
 6. The loop 4-5 is repeated.

+NOTE: The Controller step and the simulation step is in full sync, meaning that the simulation will only progress on ControlMessages.

 ## Install

-Prerequisites: AGX and agxBrick (You need to install prior to below commands)
+Prerequisites: AGX and agxBrick (You need to install agxBrick prior to below commands)

-Run below command(s) after the usual AGX `setup_env` command:

 ```bash
 # Latest version